Jbithell/logbook/README.md

 To generate migrations after adjusting the schema, run `npx drizzle-kit generate:sqlite`

-First, build your app for production:

-> [!NOTE]
-> These notes are incomplete

-1. Create a new project on Cloudflare Pages
-1. Make sure to disable fallback mode (open) in the Cloudflare Pages settings
-1. Mount the D1 database in the project as "DB"

 ### Typegen

 You will need to rerun typegen whenever you make changes to `wrangler.toml`.
 Generate types for your Cloudflare bindings in `wrangler.toml`: